-The Proposed Action is not expected to substantially contribute to the release of greenhouse gases except minor amounts attributed to manufacturing of construction materials and air emissions during construction.
-By adding vegetation to the existing paved plazas, the Proposed Action would mitigate any release of greenhouse gases to the maximum extent practicable.
+The Proposed Project is not expected to substantially contribute to the release of greenhouse gases except minor amounts attributed to manufacturing of construction materials and air emissions during construction.
+By replacing portions of existing paved median malls with landscaping and by improving existing bike lanes to encourage biking as a mode of transportation, the Proposed Project would reduce greenhouse gas emissions to the maximum extent practicable.